Independence of Finland: International recognition

 Svinhufvud immediately asked Sweden, Norway, Denmark, Germany, and France to recognize Finland's independence.
 The West, however, said they would wait until the former ruler, Russia, recognized the declaration.
 They told Svinhufvud to talk to Lenin's Bolshevik Government.
 Svinhufvud was hesitant to do this, as he did not want to recognize the Bolsheviks as the legal rulers of Russia.
-Besides, he thought that the Bolshevik government would probably fall soon.
-So the parliament decided to ask for recognition from the Russian Constituent Assembly.
-Germany, which was in middle of peace negotiations with Soviet Russia, pressured Finns to talk to Lenin and the Council of People's Commissars.
+Besides, he thought that the Bolshevik government would probably fall soon, so the parliament decided instead to ask for recognition from the Russian Constituent Assembly.
+Germany, which was in middle of peace negotiations with Soviet Russia, pressured the Finns to talk to Lenin and the Council of People's Commissars.
 Svinhufvud followed their advice, as Finland wanted Germany's recognition as soon as possible.

 On 18 December (31 December N.S.), the Soviet Russian government issued a decree recognizing Finland's independence, and on 22 December (4 January 1918 N.S.) it was approved by the highest Soviet executive body, the All-Russian Central Executive Committee (VTsIK).
 This is how the meeting is told in Svinhufvud's biography, Svinhufvud ja itsenäisyyssenaatti written by Erkki Räikkönen:

 After trying in vain to meet the Soviets on December 30, 1917 - then Sunday - the next day, the delegation managed to submit this letter to Lenin's secretary, and in the evening at 9 o'clock it went to Smolny to hear the decision.
 "We waited a couple of hours in the big hallway and sat at the corner of the table," says Svinhufvud, "and we had the furs on and the caps on hand, because they didn't dare leave them."
 Smolna was busy despite the late hours.
 Guests came and went, typists ran down the hallways, even toddlers on the floor.
 On several occasions, Enckell tried to rush to the Soviet government's head of office, Vladimir Bonch-Bruyevich, but nothing helped.
 "We could only see", says Enckell, "how in one room the People's Commissars sat in thick tobacco smoke and probably pondered our case."
 Despite the fact that the furs were on, it became cold in the hallway while waiting.
 Finally, almost at midnight, Bonch-Bruyevich brought the decision of the Board of Commissioners.